Joint 3D Gravity and Magnetic Inversion via Rectified Flow and Ginzburg-Landau Guidance: Introduction

 \section{Introduction}

-Gravitational and magnetic surveys are among the most widely deployed geophysical measurements for regional mapping and mineral exploration\cite{blakely1995potential,hinze2013gravity}.
+Gravitational and magnetic surveys are among the most widely deployed geophysical measurements for regional mapping and mineral exploration \cite{blakely1995potential,hinze2013gravity}.
 However, turning these surface measurements into 3D subsurface property models is fundamentally challenging~\cite{li1996mag3d}.
 Inversion of gravitational and magnetic potential fields is ill-posed and non-unique, with many distinct subsurface distributions producing indistinguishable gravitational and magnetic fields~\cite{tarantola2005inverse,tikhonov1977illposed}.

-Classical 3D inversion methods recover a single regularized estimate by balancing data misfit with hand-crafted priors \cite{li1996mag3d,li1998grav3d,portniaguine1999focusing}.
-This does not account for the probabilistic nature of the solution, which is critical for proper inversion.
-An alternative is to adopt probabilistic methods, where we infer a posterior distribution rather than a single point estimate \cite{mosegaard1995montecarlo}.
-While Monte Carlo sampling has long been recognized as a principled approach for probabilistic sampling in inverse problems, it is computationally prohibitive at the scale of modern 3D models \cite{tarantola2005inverse}.
-Furthermore, incorporating priors that simultaneously encode geological realism and sharp host-ore boundaries is challenging for both standard probabilistic methods and classical methods.
+Classical methods recover a single regularized estimate by balancing data misfit with hand-crafted priors \cite{li1996mag3d,li1998grav3d,portniaguine1999focusing}, not accounting for the probabilistic nature of the solution, which is critical for proper inversion.
+Probabilistic methods such as Monte Carlo sampling \cite{mosegaard1995montecarlo} are computationally prohibitive at the scale of modern datasets \cite{tarantola2005inverse}.
+Furthermore, incorporating priors that encode both geological realism and sharp host-ore boundaries is challenging for standard probablistic and classical methods.

 ML approaches allow the encoding of realistic geology~\cite{negahdari2025performancemachinelearningmethods}.
-However, most ML models for magnetic and gravity inversion are trained on simplistic data that do not reflect real-world physics ~\cite{huang2021deep,rs16060995}.
+However, most ML models for magnetic and gravity inversion are trained on simplistic data ~\cite{huang2021deep,rs16060995}.
 This disconnect between training data and real-world geology limits the reliability of such approaches in practice.
-Noddyverse provides a dataset of large-scale physics simulations that model real-world geological settings \cite{jessell2022noddyverse}.
+The Noddyverse dataset is a large-scale physics-based dataset of synthetic geological settings \cite{jessell2022noddyverse}.
 This makes it a relevant dataset for training ML models on geophysically realistic data, enabling models to learn geological structures and physical relationships that better reflect the true subsurface.